chitulescui/Python-Scraper/README.md

 # Python-Scraper

-Web scraper for Youtube playlist using Selenium and Python.
-The scraper will retreive the following informations:
+Web scraper for Youtube playlist using Selenium and Python.The scraper will retreive the following informations:
-#Playlist Title
+Playlist Title
-#Channel Name
+Channel Name
--Playlist Views
+Playlist Views
--Number of Playlist`s Videos
+Number of Playlist`s Videos
--Playlist Content
+Playlist Content